jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 await GetSomeData();
 ```

-`GetSomeData` doesn't await - it just returns the `Task`.
-Remember that `await` doesn't care if a method is using the `async` keyword - **it just needs it to return a `Task`**.
+`GetSomeData` doesn't await the call to `DoSomethingAsync` - it just returns the `Task`.
+Remember that `await` doesn't care if a method is using the `async` keyword - **it just requires that the method return a `Task`**.

+It is possible to do this - create a method that calls an asynchronous method but doesn't await.
+And it works...

 ## It's A Best Practice

-However, this is considered - generally speaking - a bad practice.
+However, this is considered a bad practice.
 Why?

 Since this article is supposed to be to the point and practical:

 **Using async/await "all the way down" simply captures exceptions in asynchronous methods better.**

 If you mark every method that returns a `Task` with the `async` keyword - which in turn enables the `await` keyword - it handles exceptions better and makes them understandable when looking at the exception's message and stack trace.

-_Note: As always, there are more answers to this question beyond the scope of this article - like calling asynchronous code from synchronous code.
-P.s.
-That's a bad thing._

 # Why Async?